 Teacher Assistant Option

 Workforce Development Degree

 Program Description:

 This plan of study is designed for students who are currently working or want to work in a public school assisting a certified teacher in the classroom.
 Students will acquire knowledge and develop skills needed to work directly with school age children as a teacher assistant in a public school setting.
 An emphasis on science, mathematics, and technology is presented in the course of study.
 Students in this curriculum plan will complete a practicum experience in a public school.
 Students planning to transfer to a teacher education bachelor's degree program at a university should consult with a TCC counselor and the transfer university when selecting courses for the degree.
 Students will be required to submit a Criminal History Report and tuberculin skin test for evaluation before enrollment in CHLD 2273 Teacher Assistant Practicum course.

+NOTE: Tulsa Community College's Child Development Academic Program requires that all child development students enrolling in a child development laboratory course obtain a criminal background check at their own expense and provide a copy of a current Tuberculosis Skin Test (TB) test with a negative reading (within the past year).
+Students must fill out and submit a Background Student Information Form along with Background Check Consent Form to the West Campus Child Development Academic Program office (S 128) or West Campus Liberal Arts office (L 144).
+Call 918-595-8177 or 918-595-8079 for more information.

 Degree Awarded: Associate in Applied Science

 For More Information Contact:

 Liberal Arts Division, Child Development Academic Program, West Campus: (918) 595-8079

 General Education Requirements Credit Hours: 35

 English 6 hours

 \ENGL 1113 Composition I \ENGL 1213 Composition II

 Humanities 6 hours

 Select 6 hours from courses designated Humanities from the list of General Education courses.

 Mathematics 3 hours

 Select one course designated Mathematics from the list of General Education courses.

 Science 8 hours

 BIOL 1114 General Biology for Non-Majors PHSC 1114 General Physical Science

 Social Studies 6 hours

-POLS 1113 American Federal Government

-and select one 3 credit hour course from the following:

-HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present
+POLS 1113 American Federal Government and select one 3 credit hour course from the following: HIST 1483 U.S. History 1492 to Civil War Era HIST 1493 U.S. History Civil War Era to Present

-Speech 3 hours

-SPCH 1113 Speech Communication I
+Speech 3 hours SPCH 1113 Speech Communication I

 Computer Science 3 hours

 CSCI 1203 Computer Concepts and Applications

 Specialized Course Requirements Credit Hours: 25

 Child Development 21 hours

 ^CHLD 2003 Child Development in the Lifespan

 ^\CHLD 2103 Child Guidance

 ^\CHLD 2133 Middle Childhood Foundations

 ^CHLD 2213 Children with Special Needs

 ^\CHLD 2323 Physical and Creative Activities: Middle Childhood

 ^\CHLD 2333 Science, Math, and Computer Activities: Middle Childhood

 ^\CHLD 2273 Teacher Assistant Practicum

 Recommended Electives 4 hours

 Students planning to transfer to a teacher education bachelor's degree program at a university should consult with a TCC counselor and the transfer university when selecting courses for this degree.

 Total Credit Hours: 60

-\Course has prerequisites

-^Course must be completed with a "C" or better.
+\Course has prerequisites ^Course must be completed with a "C" or better.